0xPolygon/polygon-docs/docs/cdk/concepts/transaction-finality.md

 # Transaction Finality

-Through the [transaction lifecycle](./transaction-lifecycle.md), transactions progress through three states of finality:
+Throughout the [transaction lifecycle](./transaction-lifecycle.md), transactions progress through three states of finality:

 1. **Trusted**: The transaction has been [submitted](./transaction-lifecycle.md#submitted) and [executed](./transaction-lifecycle.md#executed) on the L2.
 The user receives the result of the transaction and can continue to interact with the L2 chain.